johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-28-how-we-fixed-my-seo/index.md

 Publishing content on other sites isn't inherently negative.
 However, in my case, it created confusion.
 I'd hoped that publishing my content on dev.to would help my SEO.
 It didn't.
 My content on dev.to ranked higher than the original content on my own website (most times my site didn't rank at all).

-Growtika were keen to "cancel the noise", which would improved their understanding of my ranking situation.
+Growtika were keen to "cancel the noise", which would improve their understanding of my ranking situation.
+Since dev.to was ranking instead of my site, it was difficult to analyze how long it took for articles to rank on my site.
+Stopping the submission of content to external sites would help clarify the situation.

 I turned the mechanism off.
 This helped them determine the time it took for my site to achieve a ranking.
-Since dev.to was ranking instead, it was difficult to analyze how long it took for articles to rank on your site.
-Therefore, stopping the submission of content to external sites helped clarify the situation.

 ### Get your site featured in relevant places